Why Barrick Gold Corporation (GOLD) Stock Could See Much Higher Prices Ahead

-Barrick Gold Corporation (NYSE: GOLD) is -11.50% lower on its value in year-to-date trading and has touched a low of $18.13 and a high of $31.22 in the current 52-week trading range.
+Barrick Gold Corporation (NYSE: GOLD) is -11.50% lower on its value in year-to-date trading and has touched a low of $18.26 and a high of $31.22 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The GOLD stock was last observed hovering at around $20.24 in the last trading session, with the day’s loss setting it -0.08% off its average median price target of $31.50 for the next 12 months.
+The GOLD stock was last observed hovering at around $20.00 in the last trading session, with the day’s gains setting it 0.16% off its average median price target of $31.50 for the next 12 months.
 It is also 71.18% off the consensus price target high of $69.96 offered by 24 analysts, but current levels are 4.0% higher than the price target low of $21.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)